 Designed for ease of maintenance.
 Engine access is superb on the 376.
 The entire engine enclosure lifts up on a gas spring, and pulling the engine entirely (which we hope never needs doing) would only require removing the engine box hinges and hooking up a chain hoist.
 The hull is solid glass below the waterline, so there are no worries with wet hull core, and the major deck items are mounted to aluminum plates embedded in the deck mold to eliminate wet deck issues.

 A swim platform and walk-thru transom.
 For both safety and convenience, it was very important to us to have a boat with a walk-thru transom and easy water access.
-Everything from cleaning fish to washing the dishes is easier with convenient water access, and we’ve absolutely hated the times we’ve dinghied up to a vessel with a conventional stern and had to shimmy up the skinny ladder on the vertical stern to climb aboard.
+Everything from cleaning fish to washing the dishes is easier with convenient water access, and we’ve absolutely hated the times we’ve dinghied up to a vessel with a conventional stern and had to shimmy up a skinny vertical ladder to climb aboard.
 And it doesn’t do much good having a Lifesling onboard if there’s no way the crewmember in the cockpit could lift a man overboard up over the transom.

 Specs: 37’3″ LOA, 32′ LWL, 12’7″ beam, 16,000 lbs displacement, 5′ winged shoal keel.
 Hull speed is 7.6 knots.